 What can I use the butter for other than vegan puff pastry?

 I've used it successfully in cookie recipes that don't require butter to be melted.
-If the recipe calls for melted butter simply use your favourite oil.
+If the recipe calls for melted butter simply use your favorite oil.

 You can use it in cakes as well.
-However, I'd stick to recipes where the butter flavour is prominent otherwise I feel it is a bit of a waste.
+However, I'd stick to recipes where the butter flavor is prominent otherwise I feel it is a bit of a waste.

 How long will the vegan puff pastry keep?

 The vegan puff pastry is best used within 3 to 4 days of being made.

 How long will the butter keep?

 The vegan butter keeps for up to 3 to 4 weeks in an airtight container.